The international forward guidance transmission under a global liquidity trap: Related literature and our contribution

-In recent years, the ZLB has been a serious problem in advanced economies such as the United States, the Eurozone, and Japan.
-As mentioned earlier, once faced with the ZLB, central banks are unable to manipulate short-term nominal interest rates as a policy instrument.\footnote{See \citet{bernanke2004conducting}, \citet{englishfederal}, and \citet{williamson2015monetary} for a detailed discussion of unconventional monetary policy.} Within this framework, there have been a number of studies dealing with the expectations channel of monetary policy by managing private sector expectations.
+As previously stated, the ZLB has recently become a major issue in advanced economies such as the United States, the Eurozone, and Japan.
+Moreover, once faced with the ZLB, central banks cannot manipulate short-term nominal interest rates as a policy tool.\footnote{See \citet{bernanke2004conducting}, \citet{englishfederal}, and \citet{williamson2015monetary} for a detailed discussion of unconventional monetary policy.} Within this framework, a number of studies have addressed the expectations channel of monetary policy by managing private-sector expectations.
 In particular, the NK-model-based theoretical studies strongly support the effectiveness of this expectations channel.
-For example, \citet{woodford2003zero} and \citet{jung2005optimal} argue that even in the face of liquidity traps, central banks can exert the effects of monetary policy even when they are faced with liquidity traps.
-According to their study, even in the case of a liquidity trap caused by a negative natural rate of interest, the central bank can manipulate private sector expectations through its commitment to keep zero interest rates for some time.
-According to \citet{adam2006optimal} and \citet{adam2007discretionary}, the cost of implementing discretionary policy is greater under the ZLB than under a model without the ZLB.\footnote{\citet{hirose2021fgestimate} examine the effect of FG of behavioral NK model for the US economy, whereas \citet{iiboshi2021fgest} estimate the impact of FG policy for Japan's economy. }
+For example, \citet{woodford2003zero} and \citet{jung2005optimal} argue that even in the face of liquidity traps, central banks can exert monetary policy effects.
+According to their study, even in the case of a liquidity trap caused by a negative natural interest rate, the central bank can manipulate private-sector expectations by committing to keep interest rates at zero for an extended period.\footnote{ According to \citet{adam2006optimal} and \citet{adam2007discretionary}, the ZLB increases the cost of implementing discretionary policy compared to a non-ZLB model. \citet{hirose2023estimating} examine the effect of FG of behavioral NK model for the US economy, whereas \citet{iiboshi2022estimating} estimate the impact of FG policy on the Japanese's economy.}

 The FG policy's key mechanism relys on the strength of history dependence via lagged endogenous variables in the forward-looking NK model.
 However, as argued in \citet{del2012forward}, \citet{carlstrom2015inflation}, and \citet{mckay2016power}, there is little evidence that the FG policy was successful in creating a substantial increase in inflation and the output gap; therefore, this paradoxical phenomenon is known as the FG puzzle.
 To address this issue in an NK model, several studies departed from the assumption of rational expectations \citep{gabaix2020behavioral}.